 Sample of reported job titles:

-Case Manager, Human Services Care Specialist, Job Coach, Program Coordinator, Program Specialist, Rehabilitation Counselor, Rehabilitation Specialist, Vocational Case Manager, Vocational Placement Specialist, Vocational Rehabilitation Counselor (VRC)
+Employment Advisor, Employment Services Case Manager, Employment Specialist, Human Services Care Specialist, Job Coach, Rehabilitation Counselor, Rehabilitation Specialist, Vocational Case Manager, Vocational Placement Specialist, Vocational Rehabilitation Counselor (VRC)

 - Develop rehabilitation plans that fit clients’ aptitudes, education levels, physical abilities, and career goals.

 - Locate barriers to client employment, such as inaccessible work sites, inflexible schedules, or transportation problems, and work with clients to develop strategies for overcoming these barriers.

 - Monitor and record clients’ progress to ensure that goals and objectives are met.

 - Participate in job development and placement programs, contacting prospective employers, placing clients in jobs, and evaluating the success of placements.

 - Analyze information from interviews, educational and medical records, consultation with other professionals, and diagnostic evaluations to assess clients’ abilities, needs, and eligibility for services.

 - Collaborate with clients’ families to implement rehabilitation plans, such as behavioral, residential, social, or employment goals.

 - Develop and maintain relationships with community referral sources, such as schools or community groups.